openjdk/guide/src/index.md

 * Binary files shouldn't be checked in, if your test needs to use one, the test should create it in some fashion
 * Avoid shell scripts and relying on external commands as much as possible

-The JTReg documentation has a section on [how to write good JTReg tests](https://openjdk.java.net/jtreg/writetests.html).
+The jtreg documentation has a section on [how to write good jtreg tests](https://openjdk.java.net/jtreg/writetests.html).

-## JTReg
+## jtreg

-In-depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
-JTReg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).
+In-depth documentation about the jtreg framework is found here: [jtreg harness](https://openjdk.java.net/jtreg/). jtreg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).

-Below is a small example of a JTReg test.
+Below is a small example of a jtreg test.
 It’s a clean Java class with a main method that is called from the test harness.
 If the test fails we throw a RuntimeException.
 This is picked up by the harness and is reported as a test failure.
 Try to always write a meaningful message in the exception.
 One that actually helps with understanding what went wrong once the test fails.

     /*
      * @test